AMERICAN SWASTIKAS of WWI & WWII. BOEING P-12 F4B

 45th Infantry Division swastika of Sooner Soldiers svastika5 rex curry

 New discoveries show that American soldiers used the swastika as their symbol early in World War I, and up to 1941, against Germany.
-The symbol was used by Americans in the French Escadrille Lafayette, by the 45th Infantry Divison, on Boeing P-12 planes. http://rexcurry.net/45th-infantry-division-swastika-sooner-soldiers.html
+The symbol was used by Americans in the French Escadrille Lafayette, by the 45th Infantry Divison, and on Boeing P-12 planes. http://rexcurry.net/45th-infantry-division-swastika-sooner-soldiers.html

 There is also evidence that the military still uses swastika symbolism in the Navy's Coronado Seabees Barracks in California (as shown below and/or in this photo).